-In our 2024 mentoring programme:
+In our 2023 mentoring programme:

-- 94% of mentees felt they could make better informed choices as they navigated higher education, vocational training and early careers. - 91% of mentees indicated a good level of knowledge of the routes into the creative and cultural industries.
+- 88% of mentees felt they could make better informed choices as they navigated higher education, vocational training and early careers. - 84% of mentees indicated improvement or a good level of knowledge of the routes into the creative and cultural industries.

-We check in with mentees regularly and we will share highlights and achievements with you.
-Visit arts-emergency.org/stories to read about our young people's successes.
+We check in with mentees regularly and we will share their highlights and achievements with you.
+We will also invite you to attend our Celebration Event at the end of the programme.